The doctor pointed out the failing infrastructure of Bangalore despite having 'world-renowned architects and urban planners' in the city.

 Editor's note: This article was originally published on September 21, 2022.
 It has since been updated.

 The traffic in the Indian city of Bangalore is legendary—meme-worthy even.
 On the worst days, it can cause excessive delays, affecting critical care services such as ambulances.
-On August 30, Dr. Govind Nandakumar, a gastroenterology surgeon with Manipal hospital, had two options: either be defeated by this traffic or make it in time to perform surgery on his patient.
+On August 30, 2022, Dr. Govind Nandakumar, a gastroenterology surgeon at Manipal Hospital, had two options: either be defeated by this traffic or make it in time to perform surgery on his patient.
 When traffic became completely gridlocked, the Indian doctor abandoned his car and ran 1.8 miles for 45 minutes to reach the hospital where the patient was waiting for him to perform a gallbladder operation.

 Nandakumar stepped out of his car and hurried to the hospital, keeping in mind that his first patient for the day had already been prepared for surgery and that there were other patients who were also expected to have their operations performed later, according to the Times of India.

 Meet Dr. Govind Nandakumar from Bengaluru who ditched his car in the heavy traffic and decided to run towards the hospital to perform an important surgery.
 Not every hero wears cap, some wears white coat. pic.twitter.com/qPJKAIIcC1— Pinky Rajpurohit 🇮🇳 (@Madrassan_Pinky) September 12, 2022